 Sara's post-traumatic stress syndrome for most of Soukou No Strain is only worsened when Carris dies too.

-The Elric brothers also consider their being unable to save Nina Tucker from being turned into a chimera, or dying shortly afterward, a massive failure, as well as proof that they are ultimately mere humans.
+The Elric brothers consider their being unable to save Nina Tucker from turned into a chimera or from dying shortly thereafter a massive failure, as well as proof that they are ultimately mere humans.

 Yu-Gi-Oh!
 GX: Season 3 has been one big Greatest Failure for Judai, ironically originating from his insecurities about never failing.

 In Rurouni Kenshin, Kenshin is still wracked with guilt over, among other things, not being able to protect his first love, Tomoe.
 This is magnified in the manga's Jinchuu arc when he apparently fails to protect the woman he loves a second time (after Enishi fakes Kaoru's murder).
 He eventually recovers, though, and finds out she's still alive as a reward.

 A lot of the backstories of characters from One Piece involve this: Chopper not being able to save Dr. Hiriluk, Franky failing to save Tom from the World Government, etc.

 For Luffy — the defeat that scattered the Straw Hat Pirates at the Sabaody Archipelago.

 And now not being able to fully save Ace will haunt both Luffy and Jinbei for years to come.

 Kalos Eido from Kaleido Star blamed himself for more than a decade for asking his old friend Aaron Killian if he really was up to perform the Fantastic Maneuver, thus (inadvertently) planting a seed of doubt in Aaron's mind that caused him to fail and die; this still haunts Kalos up to this day, thus making him vulnerable to Smug Snake Yuri's manipulations... since Yuri is Aaron's son.